 Populations that are more vulnerable to wildfire include firefighters, isolated residents, and immunocompromised individuals.
+Future assets may be expected to experience increases in vulnerability due to changes in climate, land use changes or change in population demographics.

 Wildfire events are considered a MODERATE PRIORITY for the Town of Leicester, with an overall vulnerability score of 4.50 determined.